 Claiming if you haven’t had any medical treatment

-If you have not had any medical treatment for the injuries you have sustained, you can still make a claim for injury compensation.
-For obvious reasons, not having medical evidence to support your claim will make the prospects of succeeding a little harder, but not having had medical treatment doesn’t in itself mean that you cannot claim injury compensation.
+If you have not had any medical treatment for your injuries, you can still make a claim for injury compensation.
+For obvious reasons, not having medical evidence to support your claim will make the prospect of succeeding a little harder, but not having had medical treatment doesn’t in itself stop you from claiming.
 There may well be other ways of proving that you were in the accident, and that the injuries you claim to have suffered from could reasonably be linked to it.

 If the details of your accident have been reported to the right people, entered in to an accident book or – in the case of a road traffic accident compensation claim – to a car insurance provider, there will at least be some evidence for your solicitor to work with.
 If you haven’t done this already, don’t worry, we can help you claim even if there is no existing record.

 In addition, you may have had to take time off work as a result of the injury, in which case your employer may be able to provide some kind of evidence in support of this.
 You could also collect witness testimonies from people present at the time of your accident.
 If you were injured at work and are concerned about your relationship with your employer, have a read of your legal rights in this kind of situation.

 Self medicating your injuries

 Rightly or wrongly, many people who have suffered an injury that could form a claim for personal injury compensation choose to self-medicate.
 This is where people opt to use pain relief purchased from a pharmacy, or get a partner or friend to apply ointments or massage, for example.
 In the case of injuries such as whiplash, most people realise that the best medicine is time and rest and often don’t go to their GP as they think that there isn’t much that their doctor can do.
 Whilst this isn’t completely true, as doctors can refer people to physiotherapy or other treatment providers, there is little a GP or doctor can do to alleviate many soft tissue injuries.